-However, if this would create a situation in which less than 10 credit hours of NGPA-related coursework could be factored into this calculation, the departmental chairperson and program director/coordinator will determine the eligibility of the applicant.
-These additional factors may include (but are not limited to) performance in the NGPA-related coursework, regardless of course age; academic performance within the past 10 years, regardless of NGPA applicability; and/or TEAS exam performance.
+Only the HIGHEST grade received within the past 10 years from the above courses will be used to calculate applicants' NGPA.
+Courses that were successfully completed but were either (1) taken over 10 years ago or (2) included in an academic renewal may be considered satisfied but will not impact an applicant's NGPA.
+However, if this would create a situation in which less than 10 credit hours of NGPA-related coursework could be factored into this calculation, the program director/coordinator will determine the eligibility of the applicant.
+Eligibility factors may include (but are not limited to) performance in the NGPA-related coursework, regardless of course age; academic performance within the past 10 years, regardless of NGPA applicability; and/or TEAS exam performance.
 Applicants who may fall within this category are encouraged to arrange a meeting with the program director/coordinator prior to application.